-KRS members who began participating on, or after, January 1, 2014 are required to contribute to the Cash Balance Plan (Plan).
+Plan members who began participating on, or after, January 1, 2014 are required to contribute to the Cash Balance Plan (Plan).
 The Plan is known as a hybrid plan because it has characteristics of both a defined benefit plan and a defined contribution plan.
 Members in the Plan contribute a set percentage of their salary each month to their own account.
 Plan members contribute 5% of wages to their own account for non-hazardous job classifications.
 All members contribute 1% to the health insurance fund.
 The employer contribution rate is set annually by the Board based on an actuarial valuation.
 The employer contributes a set percentage of each member's salary.
 Each month, when employer contributions are received, an employer pay credit is deposited to the member's account.
 For non-hazardous members, their account is credited with a 4% employer pay credit.
 The employer pay credit represents a portion of the employer contribution.
-For the year ended June 30, 2021, the City contributions were allocated \$10,634 for non-hazardous employees to the pension fund and \$2,623 for non-hazardous employees to the insurance fund.
+For the year ended June 30, 2022, the City contributed \$16,526 for non-hazardous job classifications, or 100% of the required contributions.
+The contributions were allocated \$12,982 for non-hazardous employees to the pension fund and \$3,544 for non-hazardous employees to the insurance fund.

-Benefits Provided
+Benefits

-CERS provides retirement, health insurance, death, and disability benefits to KRS employees and beneficiaries.
+CERS provides retirement, health insurance, death, and disability benefits to Plan employees and beneficiaries.
 Employees are vested in the Plan after 5 years' service.
 For retirement purposes, employees are grouped into 3 tiers based on hire date: